pecefulpro/SSF2-MC/README.md

 |Mod name | Author | Homepage | Version and link | Description |
 |---|---|---|---|---|
 |Blank Mod kit|pecefulpro|https://github.com/pecefulpro/BlankModKit | N/A | Defualt Mod pack to start out on|

+## How to use
+Install the SSF2 ModLoader Client